-Two options for booking a trip is to either book a package holiday which will often include flights, accommodation and transfers or plan a trip where you book everything separately.
-I’ve been on both these types of trips before and there are pros and cons to both.
-Here are some of the features and benefits to booking a package holiday and also booking everything independently.
+Two of the options for booking a trip is to either book a package holiday which often includes flights, accommodation and transfers or plan a trip where you book everything separately.
+We’ve been on both these types of trips many times and found there are pros and cons to both.
+Here are some of the features and benefits of booking a package holiday and also when booking everything independently.

 A big benefit to package holidays is that they take minimal planning.
 You just need to find a deal, such as online through a tour operator, or at a travel agency on the high street.
-These operators and agencies will likely have a huge portfolio of package holidays to choose from, with options from all around the world.
+These operators and agencies will likely have a huge portfolio of package holidays to choose from and with options for all over the world.

-Once you have booked the trip you will have a lot less to think about in terms of planning, and it will almost be a case of just getting to the airport from your home and then deciding what to do when you’re there.
+Once you have booked the trip you’ll then have a lot less to think about in terms of planning, and it will almost be a case of just getting to the airport from your home and then deciding what to do when you’re there.
 So nice and easy.

 Great for families